semrush/intergalactic/website/docs/components/input-mask/input-mask.md

 - When the format for the data is known.
 - When the user needs to enter a specific (usually lengthy) number of characters.

-However, if you don't have precise information about the format of the data, it is not recommended to use InputMask.
+However, if you don't have precise information about the format of the data, it isn’t recommended to use InputMask.

 @## Appearance